GaryLz/w2o/README.md

 ## to-do:
 - bugs:

-    - shared data problem of the same wordlist in loops
+    - [x] shared data problem of the same wordlist in loops

+      > R: class wordlist() cannot be initialized as empty in loops.

-    - program goes breakdown if no audio of a "maybe-wrong" word available in *youdao*.com
+    - [ ] program goes breakdown if no audio of a "maybe-wrong" word available in *youdao*.com

 - features:

-    - audio ouput based on files, without inputting words on console(supported format: .txt)
+   - [ ]  audio ouput based on files, without inputting words on console(supported format: .txt)